 Important Notice: New Electoral Systems for the Senate and the Chamber of Deputies

-In December 2005, Italy adopted new proportional representation electoral systems for elections to the Senate and the Chamber of Deputies.
-This page describes the system previously used for elections to the Senate, which nonetheless will be retained for the region of Trentino-Alto Adige.
+In December 2005, Italy adopted bonus-adjusted proportional representation electoral systems for elections to the Senate and the Chamber of Deputies; in turn, these were replaced by new, mixed electoral systems introduced in October 2017.
+This page describes the system previously used for the 1994, 1996 and 2001 elections to the Senate, which nonetheless was retained for the region of Trentino-Alto Adige until 2017.

-An overview of the new Senate electoral system is presented here.
+An overview of the Senate electoral system introduced in 2005 is presented here.

 The Italian Senate is composed of 315 elected members.
 A total of 232 seats are filled in single-member constituencies or colleges (collegi); the remaining 83 seats are distributed by proportional representation (PR).
 Senate seats are apportioned among Italy's twenty regions in proportion to their population; nonetheless, each region is guaranteed a minimum of seven seats, except Valle d'Aosta, which elects one senator, and Molise, which elects two.
 Approximately three-quarters of the senators in each region are elected in single-member colleges; PR is used to choose the remaining one-quarter, except in Valle d'Aosta and Molise, where all the seats are filled in single-member constituencies.
 In Trentino Alto Adige, with seven Senate seats, only one senator is elected by PR; the region has six college seats - three in Italian-speaking Trento (Trent) province, and three in German-speaking Bolzano (Südtirol) province.